Coral reef restoration: Threats to coral reefs

-Some anthropogenic activities, such as coral mining, bottom trawling, canal digging, and blast fishing, cause physical disruption to coral reefs by damaging the corals' hard calcium carbonate skeletal structure.
+Some anthropogenic activities, such as coral mining, bottom trawling, canal digging, and blast fishing, disrupt coral reefs by damaging the corals' hard calcium carbonate skeletal structure.

-Another major threat to coral reefs comes from chemical degradation.
-Marine pollution from sunscreens, paints, and inland mining can introduce chemicals that are toxic to corals, leading to their decay.
-Coral disease is often prevalent in areas where coral are stressed and has increased in severity in recent decades.
-Often a result of pollution, eutrophication can occur in coral reef ecosystems, limiting nutrients from the corals.
-With changes happening on coastal lands such as deforestation, mining, and farm soil tilling and erosion, increasing amounts of sediments enter the water column.
-This is known as sediment loading, which can directly smother the coral, or block UV light, effectively blocking the coral from photosynthesizing.
+Another major threat to coral reefs comes from chemical pollution.
+Marine pollution from sunscreen, paint, and inland mining can introduce chemicals that are toxic to corals, leading to their decay.
+Coral disease is often prevalent in areas where coral are stressed and has increased in severity.
+Eutrophication can occur, limiting nutrients.
+Deforestation, mining, and agricultural runoff, can add sediment to the water column.
+Such sediment loading can smother the coral, or block sunlight, effectively preventing the algae from photosynthesizing the energy the coral requires.

 An image of coral bleaching in Key Largo.

-Additionally, increased CO_{2} emissions from human activities such as fossil fuel burning can effect the acidity of ocean waters.
-Ocean acidification occurs when excess CO_{2} reacts with ocean water and lowers the pH.
+Increased CO_{2} emissions from human activities such as fossil fuel burning can effect ocean water pH.
+Ocean acidification occurs when excess CO_{2} reacts with seawater and lowers the pH.
 Under acidic conditions, corals cannot produce their calcium carbonate skeletons, and certain zooxanthellae are not able to survive.